API Security Best Practices: A Direct Technical Breakdown

 Authentication, authorization, rate limiting, and input validation security mechanics.

-So I keep getting asked to review APIs for security.
-And every time, the same problems show up.
-Not obscure zero-days or anything exciting.
-Just... the basics, done wrong.
+Same problems.
+Every audit.
+Not obscure zero-days or anything exciting โ just the basics done wrong.
 Repeatedly.
 Across teams that should know better.

 JWT Verification Gone Wrong

-JWTs get used everywhere for API authentication now.
-The idea is simple โ the server signs a token, hands it to the client, and the client sends it back on every request.
-The server verifies the signature and trusts the claims inside.
-Works great in theory.
+JWTs get used everywhere for API authentication.
+The idea: server signs a token, hands it to the client, client sends it back on every request, server verifies the signature and trusts the claims inside.
+Works well in theory.

-I ran into this on a project about two years ago.
+Encountered this on a project about two years ago.
 An Express API using an older version of jsonwebtoken with default settings.
-The library accepted "none" as a valid algorithm.
-We caught it in a security review, not in production, thank god.
-But it was sitting there for months before anyone noticed.
+Library accepted "none" as valid.
+Caught it during a security review, not in production โ but it had been sitting there for months before anyone noticed.

-The fix is to pin the algorithm on the server side and never let the token dictate how it gets verified.
+Fix: pin the algorithm server-side and never let the token dictate how it gets verified.

 import jwt from 'jsonwebtoken';